danielsobrado/edgar-cik-cusip-ticker-sector-service/README.md

 * GET `/api/stocks/sic/{sic}`: Retrieves a list of stock information by SIC code (tag).
 * POST `/api/stocks/enrich/ticker/{ticker}`: Enriches the stock information by ticker.
 * GET `/api/stocks/export/csv`: Exports the CIK data to a CSV file.
+* POST `/api/stocks/enrich/cusip/from-filings/{filingTypes}`: Enriches the stock information with CUSIP extracted from the Edgar filings types mentioned.
   All endpoints return a JSON object or a list of JSON objects with the stock information if found or a 404 status code if the CIK, ticker, sector, or SIC code is not found.

 Example of end point use: